-In order to get the best performance out of your ALTA device, it is important to note proper antenna orientation and device positioning.
-Antennas should all be oriented in the same direction, pointing vertically from the sensor.
-If the sensor is mounted flat on its back on a horizontal surface, you should bend the antenna as close to the sensor housing as possible giving you the most amount of antenna pointing vertical.
-You should make the antenna wire as straight as possible, avoiding any kinks and curving of the wire.
-Sensors must be at least 3 ft. away from other sensors and the wireless gateway to function.
+Get the best performance out of ALTA devices by properly positioning antennas.
+Point sensor and gateway antennas in the same direction, vertically from the device.
+If the sensor is mounted flat on a horizontal surface, bend the antenna as close to the sensor housing as possible, with most of the antenna pointing vertically.
+Make the antenna wire as straight as possible, avoiding any kinks and curving of the wire.
+Sensors must be at least three feet away from other sensors and the wireless gateway to function.
+See Figure 8.